 Once a day, at some random time, the bat box sends all the data collected so far to the network application connected to the TTN.

 time synchronisation algorithm

 To do all of this, the LoraBatBox needs to know the time of course.
-To keep the time, we can use the real-time-clock (RTC) onboard the STM32 processor.
+To keep the time, we can use the (RTC) onboard the STM32 processor.
 I plan to synchronize the time using the following algorithm: